-We chose to head back to our hotel for a small rest, drink, private bathroom breaks.
+We chose to head back to our hotel, All Star Movies, for a small rest, drink, private bathroom breaks.

 We then spent our evening in Hollywood Studios.
 Unfortunately missed out of Slinky Dog Dash, but we did get to ride the other Toy Story Land rides.

 Day 2 we had late afternoon/evening fastpasses at Magic Kingdom.
 My original plan was to get to Hollywood Studios early this morning and ride any of the Toy Story rides that we didn’t get to the day before, probably take a break, and then head to Magic Kingdom.